Re-register an Existing Organization

 Page 7: Assigned Categories

-Organizations must select “All Student Organizations” and may select up to three additional organization categories.
+Organizations must select “All Student Organizations” and may select additional organization categories.
 This information is used in the search function of the Involvement Network.

 Page 8: Rank Interests